 Bedford: A popular choice with newcomers looking to be close to everything.
 Bedford covers a large area and is a growing community.
 The neighbourhoods tend to be more built up with approximately 8-12ft of space between you and your neighbour and smaller 6-7,000 square ft lots.
 The area does have a mix of new developments, centered around the Larry Uteck Junction of the 102 Highway (Parks of Bedford West and off Starboard and Fleet view Drive).
 The price point for these new homes tends to start around $500k.

-You can certainly get less expensive homes in Bedford, these tend to be older properties, more traditional in style and decor and closer to the Bedford Highway.
-The price point for these older homes can be anywhere from $300k.
+You can certainly get less expensive homes in Bedford neighbourhoods but these tend to be older properties, more traditional in style and decor and closer to the Bedford Highway.
+The price point for these older homes can be anywhere from $330k.
 In terms of location, Bedford does have it all, good highway access, close to all amenities, sports stadiums, pools, libraries, shopping and good schools.

 Fall River: Another popular neighbourhood, especially with Brits.
 Fall River is a spacious, semi rural community with large treed lots and plenty of space.
 The lot size tends to be over 1 acre/43,000 square ft so plenty of room to play.
-Many people are drawn to it because of the space and the sense of community.
-There are newer style homes in St. Andrews West but the majority of homes in Fall River are resale.
-The area does have some essential amenities, a grocery store, doctors, dentists, a Community Recreation Centre to name a few but the area does not have public transport (apart from the airport bus to downtown Halifax) so you’ll be required to drive everywhere.
+Many people are drawn to it because of the space, the sense of community and good schools.
+There are newer style homes in St. Andrews West, Schwarzwald Heights and Kinloch Estate but the majority of homes in Fall River are resale.
+The area does have some essential amenities, a grocery store, doctors, dentists, a few restaurants/cafe, a Community Recreation Centre to name a few but the area does not have public transport (apart from the airport bus to downtown Halifax) so you’ll be required to drive everywhere.

 The area has excellent highway access to both the 102 and 118 series of highways, making it an easy commute to Halifax and the airport.
 With great schools, the area has increased in value and the average price point for a large family home is approximately $450k and above.
 Of course, it is possible to buy smaller, older homes for less.
 Again, these numbers are just a benchmark to help you.